 In the wake of a disaster, Disaster Maps share real-time information with response teams, helping them determine things like whether communities have access to power and cellular networks, if they have evacuated, and what services and supplies they need most.

 Disaster Maps use statistical techniques to maintain individuals' privacy.
-For example, we only share de-identified information and also add up data points in a given area (called a map 'cell' or a 'tile') to prevent re-identification.
+For example, we only share privacy-protected information and also add up data points in a given area (called a map 'cell' or a 'tile') to prevent re-identification.
 If there are only a few individuals in an area, we also smooth populations across tiles, meaning that we average the number of people in a given area with nearby areas, making it even harder to re-identify anyone.

 Disaster Maps can be generated within 24 hours of a natural disaster — much faster than comparable tools— and update daily as the situation on the ground unfolds.
 This allows agencies to respond to changing circumstances in evacuations, connectivity, or supply needs.